Sebastian-Russo/lex-bot-deployer/infrastructure/bots_ssa/medicare_enrollment_bot/docs/prompts.md

 P1381a: Probemos otra vez.
 Desea escuchar de nuevo la informacion para inscribirse en el programa regular de Medicare de ayuda para cubrir gastos por medicamentos?
 P1381aEnglish: Let's try again.
 Do you want to hear the information about enrolling in the regular Medicare program for help covering medication expenses?
+P1381aEnglish: Let's try again.
+Do you want to hear the information about enrolling in the regular Medicare program for help covering medication expenses?

 Yes > repeat P1380 + P1381
 No > P1382 (return to main menu)